 - The categories of personal information that we collected from you;

-- The categories of sources from which we collected your personal information;
+- The categories of sources from personal information is collected;

 - The categories of third parties to which your personal information was disclosed and the personal information that was disclosed; and

 - The specific pieces of personal information that we collected about you.

 Please note that we do not collect sensitive personal information about you. - To request us to delete your personal information that we hold about you, unless there is an exception under the CCPA; and - To remain free from unlawful discrimination for exercising your rights.

-Term, Termination, and Amendments
+13. Term and Amendments

 Email address: email@example.com

-Postal address: EMAILABLE LLC, 44 Bethpage Road, Suite 1, Hicksville, NY 11801, United States
+Postal address: EMAILABLE LLC, 223 Wall St, Huntington, NY 11743, United States